Effects of Triptorelin Pamoate 6-month When Given to Adult Chinese Participants With Advanced Cancer in the Prostate

 • Any current use or use within 6 months prior to treatment start of medications which are known to affect the metabolism and/or secretion of androgenic hormones: ketoconazole, aminoglutethimide, oestrogens and antiandrogens.

-• Systemic or inhaled corticosteroids (topical application permitted).
+• Current use of systemic or inhaled corticosteroids (topical application permitted).

 • Any previous use of traditional Chinese medicine or herbal products within 1 month prior to study screening or planned use during the study of products, which are known to have cytotoxic effect or affect the metabolism and/or secretion of androgenic hormones

-• Participation in another study with an investigational drug or treatment within 3 months prior to study entry or within 5 drug half-lives of the investigational drug (whichever is the longer).
+• Participation in another study with an investigational drug or treatment within 3 months prior to study screening or within 5 drug half-lives of the investigational drug (whichever is the longer).

 • Severe kidney or liver impairment (creatinine >2 x upper limit of normal (ULN), aspartate aminotransferase (AST) and alanine aminotransferase (ALT) >3 x ULN).